 What Gauge or Shape Bass Pick Do I Need?

 Basists generally use thicker picks as they improve your control and overall tone of the string.
 Although some Bassists do like thinner picks for a different sound.
 A gauge of 1mm is a good place to start.
 When it comes to shapes there are once again a fortune out there but the two most popular shapes are the Triangle (Tri-tip) and the regular shape.
 Most brands give you an insane amount of shape and gauge options for bass picks.
+We have more about guitar pick gauge here

 What Material Should my bass pick be?

 I will be writing a blog post soon which will delve into each material in-depth.
 For now I will list the most common materials on the market.
 They are Tortex, Ultex and celluloid.
 Keep an eye out for my blog post about pick material.
+For a more detailed explanation of guitar pick material, see out guitar pick buyers guide here

 The Top 5 Bass Picks on the Market